EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 To support multicast communication secured with OSCOAP, each endpoint registered as member of a multicast group maintains a Security Context as defined in Section 3 of {{I-D.ietf-core-object-security}}.
 In particular, each endpoint in a group stores:

 1. one Common Context, received from the Group Manager upon joining the multicast group and shared by all the endpoints in the group.
-The Common Context contains the COSE AEAD algorithm, the Master Secret and, optionally, the Master Salt used to derive endpoint-based keying material (see Section 3.2 of {{I-D.ietf-core-object-security}}).
 All the endpoints in the group agree on the same COSE AEAD algorithm.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Common Context stores the following parameters:

    * Context Identifier (Cid).
 Variable length byte string that identifies the Security Context.
 The Cid used in a multicast group is determined by the responsible Group Manager and does not change over time.
 A Cid MUST be unique in the sets of all the multicast groups associated to the same Group Manager.
 The choice of the Cid for a given group's Security Context is application specific, but it is RECOMMENDED to use 64-bit long pseudo-random Cids, in order to have globally unique Context Identifiers.
 It is the role of the application to specify how to handle possible collisions.

    * Counter signature algorithm.
 Value that identifies the algorithm used for source authenticating messages sent within the group.
 Its value is immutable once the security context is established.
 All the endpoints in the group agree on the same counter signature algorithm.
 In the absence of an application profile standard specifying otherwise, a compliant application MUST implement the EdDSA signature algorithm ed25519 {{RFC8032}}.

 2. one Sender Context, unless the endpoint is configured exclusively as pure listener.
 The Sender Context is used to secure outgoing messages and is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the multicast group.
 In particular, the Sender ID in the Sender Context coincides with the endpoint ID received upon joining the group.
 As stated in {{scope}}, it is responsibility of the Group Manager to assign endpoint IDs to new joining endpoints in such a way that uniquess is ensured within the multicast group.
-Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's asymmetric public-private key pair.
+Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's public-private key pair.

 3. one Recipient Context for each distinct endpoint from which messages are received, used to process such incoming secure messages.
 The endpoint creates a new Recipient Context upon receiving an incoming message from another endpoint in the group for the first time.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, each Recipient Context stores also the public key of the associated other endpoint from which secure messages are received.
 Possible approaches to provision and retrieve public keys of group members are discussed in {{ssec-provisioning-of-public-keys}}.